rshelnutt/st-bootstrap.js/README.md

 ...yea.
 That's it.

 ### Content Blocks
-All default st-bootstrap blocks are identified in the admin by the BootStrap purple color and icon.
+All default st-bootstrap blocks are identified in the admin by Bootstrap's purple color and icon.

 Each page using st-bootstrap should have at least two blocks present.
 The general structure is: